saurabh-hirani/saurabh-hirani.github.io/_posts/2017-08-02-terraform-makefile.md

 AWS_PROFILE=xyz make apply
 {% endhighlight %}

-This comes with the added benefit of validation e.g. [this section](https://gist.github.com/saurabh-hirani/a94046c65f141eb2d7ee666fa2a21c72#file-terraformmakefile-L3://gist.github.com/saurabh-hirani/a94046c65f141eb2d7ee666fa2a21c72#file-terraformmakefile-L33) ensures that the pre-requisite environment variables are set before running your
+This comes with the added benefit of validation i.e. [this section](https://gist.github.com/saurabh-hirani/a94046c65f141eb2d7ee666fa2a21c72#file-terraformmakefile-L3://gist.github.com/saurabh-hirani/a94046c65f141eb2d7ee666fa2a21c72#file-terraformmakefile-L33) ensures that the pre-requisite environment variables are set before running your
 Terraform commands.

 That's it.
 Use Makefiles and avail the flexibility without documenting lenghty commands.